Hiking Accident Prevention: Safe Trip Planning Know Before You Go

 StateParks.com: A non-government website to American State Parks.

 Hike-NewEngland.com: A non-government website to an online trail guide for New England.

 Appalachian Mountain Club: Trip planning, conservation, education, guided adventures.

 Adirondack Almanack: Adirondack Explorer’s Online News Journal.
 Covers regional history, arts, nature, food, and news.
 The Adirondack Mountains are located in New York State.

 Irene Pastore, is a Certified Personal Trainer, fitness blogger, health educator, and speaker.
-She has 23 years experience teaching exercise in New York City.
-To read her complete bio, visit the About Page.
+She has 25 years experience teaching exercise in New York City.
+Visit the About Page to read her bio.